scorpido74/azure-docs.nl-nl/articles/iot-central/preview/tutorial-define-iot-device-type.md

 ---
-title: Geef een nieuw IoT-apparaattype op in azure IoT Central | Microsoft Docs
+title: Define a new IoT device type in Azure IoT Central | Microsoft Docs
-description: In deze zelf studie wordt uitgelegd hoe u als Builder een nieuwe Azure IoT-apparaatprofiel maakt in uw Azure IoT Central-toepassing.
-U definieert de telemetrie, de status, de eigenschappen en de opdrachten voor uw type.
+description: This tutorial shows you, as a builder, how to create a new Azure IoT device template in your Azure IoT Central application.
+You define the telemetry, state, properties, and commands for your type.
 author: rangv
 ms.author: rangv
 ms.date: 10/22/2019